westpa/westpa/sources/tutorials/chignolin.txt

           print counter, firstcoord[0],firstcoord[-1]

-In this example, we define the folded state as any structure with a C-alpha RMSD less than 2.5 |\\AA|.
+In this example, we define the folded state as any structure with a C-alpha RMSD less than 2.5A.
 As shown in the plot, folding events occur after the first 20ns of simulation.

 .. figure:: ../_static/chig_minmax.png